codesanook/Codesanook.SqlGenerator/README.md

 * Production database is huge and it is hard to restore from a backup.
 * To copy data from a server database to developer machine is very boring job.
 * Most tool I found only support exporting to text file, excel file, or some Wizard UI.
-* You can use this tool (Export-SqlQuery.ps1 or CodeSanook.SqlGenerator.Console.exe)
-to export your SQL query result to a set of insert statement.
+* You can use this tool (Export-SqlQuery.ps1) to export your SQL query result to a set of insert statement.
-* Export-SqlQuery.ps1 use  CodeSanook.SqlGenerator.Console.exe for preparing multiple query and create SQL script file
+* Export-SqlQuery.ps1 use **CodeSanook.SqlGenerator.dll** for preparing multiple query and create SQL script file
-* You can use "CodeSanook.SqlGenerator.Console.exe" with other programming language/framework e.g. Java,
-NodeJS, Python.
-This is because CodeSanook.SqlGenerator.Console.exe is a console application.
 * The program can only use with Windows client now.

 ## Use case in Thai language